Kevinpgalligan/ka/README.md

 An assignment consists of a variable name (such as `a`), followed by `=`, followed by an expression (such as `3` or `1+1` or `sin(90 deg)`).
 Assignments are not expressions, so you can't nest assignments like `a=(b=3)`.
 You can, however, assign the value of one variable to another: `a=3; b=a;`.

-An expression is a sequence of math operations that returns a value.
-Addition, subtraction, function calls, and so on.
+An expression is a sequence of math operations that returns a value: addition, subtraction, function calls, and so on.
 If the value of an expression is a quantity (a number with a unit attached), then the unit can be converted to something else using the operator `to`.
 For example, this assigns `a` the magnitude of 3 metres when it's converted to feet: `a = 3m to ft`.

 ### Constants and Numbers
-`pi` and `e` are the only constants provided.
-Currently, they're treated like variables and can be overwritten: `pi=3`, woops.
+`pi` and `e` are the only mathematical constants provided.
+They're treated like variables and can be overwritten: `pi=3`, woops. `true` and `false` are also variables, with the values `1` and `0`, respectively.

+Numbers can be integers (`123`), floats (`-1.23`), fractions (`1/3`), and they can be provided in scientific notation (`1.23e-7`).

 The typical selection of number bases are supported: use the `0b` prefix for binary, `0o` for octal, and `0x` for hexadecimal.
 So `0x10` is 16 in base-10.
-Note that alternative bases can only be integers, and can't be mixed with scientific notation (otherwise, there's a parsing ambiguity in something like `0x1e-10`).
+Note that numbers with alternative bases can only be integers, and can't be mixed with scientific notation (otherwise, there's a parsing ambiguity in something like `0x1e-10`).

 ### Types
 Ka is strongly typed, not statically typed.
 This means that when you pass a fractional number to a function that expects an integer, the type system will complain.
 But you don't have to declare the type of anything in advance.